Updated: Jul 6

 "Fintech marketing is built on the same fundamentals that other industry-specific marketing is; it’s not about how you market a fintech, it’s about how and where your customer wants to be marketed to.
 What is true for traditional financial institutions is true for fintech; trust, credibility and reliability come first.
 Even the most ambitious early adopters will expect these attributes to be true before moving their money to or through a fintech.
 That’s why ‘transparency’ is more than just a marketing trend amongst fintechs.
 The banks will catch-up technologically, fintechs cannot continue to lead with that as their value proposition.
 What I love about the collective positioning of transparency amongst fintechs is that it will eventually become the industry norm.
 Traditional financial institutions will have no choice but to follow suit, because the market will demand it."
 Andrea Linehan, CMO at CurrencyFair

-This makes the industry very attractive to newcomers.
-Industry watchers and analysts are expecting another wave of companies in the next few years as we continue to see early fintech startup employees move on to start their own businesses.
+Despite the major drop in investments in fintech in 2022 due to the global economic slowdown, the future of the sector is looking strong.
+According to CBI Insights, currently, 1 in 5 unicorns or startups valued over $1 billion in the world is a fintech which still makes the sector attractive to investors and newcomers.
+Industry watchers and analysts remain positive and expect another wave of companies in the next few years as we continue to see early fintech startup employees move on to start their own businesses.

 In addition to new fintech startups, many established finance players and incumbents have also started catching up with new technologies and are becoming part of the growing fintech ecosystem.
 The majority of them do this through either partnering with startups, creating their own accelerators or incubators, or digitally transforming and repositioning their existing models.